redfear08/ridolore-rideharmony/replit.md

 7. **SOS Button**: Emergency alert to group
 8. **Captain Controls**: Only ride creator can end the ride; other riders can only leave
 9. **Share During Ride**: All participants can share QR code to invite more riders during active ride
+10. **Social Feed**: Instagram-style feed where riders can post vehicle-related content
+    - Post photos with captions
+    - Like and comment on posts
+    - Ride announcements
+    - Real-time feed updates via Firebase

 ## Design System
 - Primary: #2563EB (Blue)